 VI.
-CONCLUSION
+CONCLUSIONS

 The results of this work clarify the nature of TID mechanisms in n-channel FinFETs, identifying critical TID issues related to charge trapping in the upper corners of STI oxides.
-The 16-nm Si nFinFETs irradiated up to ultrahigh doses exhibit a turnaround in g_m above 3-10 Mrad and a continuous increase in drain leakage current at higher doses.
-Worst case degradation is found when positive bias is applied to the gate, with V{th} and SS relatively insensitive to accumulated dose.
+16-nm Si nFinFETs irradiated up to ultra-high doses exhibit a turnaround in $g_m$ above 3-10 Mrad and a continuous increase in drain leakage current at higher doses.
+Worst-case degradation is found when positive bias is applied to the gate, with $V{th}$ and SS relatively insensitive to accumulated dose.

-Experimental results, combined with TCAD simulations, identify two different dominating TID mechanisms that induce nonuniform charge trapping in the STI oxides.
+Experimental results, combined with TCAD simulations, identify two different dominating TID mechanisms that induce non-uniform charge trapping in the STI oxides.
 The first mechanism is related to positive charge trapping in the STI sidewalls.
-Positive charge causes a monotonic increase of the drain-to-source leakage current and improves g_m due to an increase in the effective channel height.
-The larger dimensions of the lateral STI oxides compared with the smaller dimensions of intra-fin STI enhance the relative I{OFF} degradation of transistors with a smaller number of fins.
-On the other hand, a second slower mechanism appears at doses > 10 Mrad causing the formation of negative trapped charge in the upper corners of the STI.
-The negative charge compensates the effect of positive charges and degrades the transistors g_m due to the reduction of the effective channel height.
-The generation of border/interface traps and the activation of hydrogen-assisted processes at Si/oxide interface lead to significant increases in LFN at doses > 10 Mrad.
+Positive charge causes a monotonic increase of the drain-to-source leakage current and improves $g_m$ due to an increase in the effective channel height.
+The larger dimensions of the lateral STI oxides compared with the smaller dimensions of intra-fin STI enhance the relative $I{\text{off}}$ degradation of transistors with smaller number of fins.
+On the other hand, a second slower mechanism appears at doses >10 Mrad causing the formation of negative trapped charge in the upper corners of the STI.
+The negative charge compensates the effect of positive charges, and degrades the transistors $g_m$ due to reduction of the effective channel height.
+The generation of border/interface traps and activation of hydrogen assisted processes at Si/oxide interface lead to significant increases in low-frequency noise at doses > 10 Mrad.
 These results resolve several puzzling issues from previous studies of FinFETs at ultrahigh radiation doses, and point to the need to continuously monitor and improve the channel/STI interfaces of advanced MOS technologies.